 Balsam Fir has properties that promote the healing of injuries of various kinds, both physical and emotional.
 Helps with respiratory issues, various joint pain and muscle aches.
 As with most evergreen oils, it also has a general ability to be uplifting to the mood.

 Frankincense is highly desired.
-Qualities of this oil are; strengthening the respiratory system, rejuvenating the skin, and being anti-tumoral.
+This oil strengthens the respiratory system, rejuvenates the skin, and is anti-humoral.
 It has the unique ability to pass the blood-brain barrier, aiding both physically and emotionally.
 It is hugely beneficial for strengthening the immune system.
 Aids in balancing emotions in times of depression, anxiety, grief, stress, and trauma.

 Spearmint is a popular oil in food products.
 While spearmint and peppermint are often used for similar purposes, it is far gentler, cooling, and sweeter than peppermint, and is a favorite among children.
 It helps to lower blood pressure, nausea, diarrhea, muscle cramps, and headaches.
 It keeps away moths, ants, flies, and mosquitoes.

 Lime oil has many antioxidants which lend to its many anti-aging properties.
 A little goes a long way.
 It has a very strong aroma and flavor when used in recipes.
 Its antidepressant properties leave one feeling refreshed and lighter which may help with fear or anxiety.
 Use in a toner for oily, acne prone skin.
 Phototoxic—avoid direct exposure to the sun or tanning booths for 12 hours after use on skin.